 One of the most crucial steps to closing a real estate transaction is the title search.
 As an investor, you need to do prudent research and be 100% sure that the person you're buying from has a clear title to the property.
-You need to ensure that you're getting a deed and paying the actual property owner (not somebody else who thinks they own the property, or is lying to you and claiming that they own it).
+You need to ensure that you're getting a deed and paying the actual property owner (not somebody else who thinks they own the property or is blatantly lying to you and claiming they own it).
 When I bought my first house, this whole concept really confused me and if you're new to real estate, it may seem confusing to you too…

 Why A Clear Title Matters

 In a lot of ways, it's a similar process to buying a car.

 Suppose you see a car parked in someone's driveway with a “FOR SALE” sign in the window.
 The car looks nice, so you walk up to the house, knock on the door and say “I saw this car parked in your driveway, is it yours?”

 The person replies, “No – but I'll sell it to you for $20,000!“